-- Salmon: I buy frozen fillet at Costco.
-However, if you have access to fresh fish, use that instead.
-I defrost the fillets in the fridge the night before for easy preparation the next day.
+- Salmon: I typically use the frozen salmon fillets from Costco, but if you have access to fresh salmon, go for it.
+Defrost frozen fillets in the fridge overnight for easy preparation the next day.

 The full recipe with measurements is in the recipe card below.